This post is also available in: German

 Respect participants’ time by sticking to the schedule.
 Keep meetings concise and on point.
 If a topic requires further discussion, schedule a follow-up meeting to prevent overextending the current one.
-In Conceptboard you can user the timer function to help keeping an eye on time.
+In Conceptboard you can use the timer function to help keep an eye on time.

 5. Follow-Up and Documentation